 Drawing Anime & Manga Eyes

-Anime eyes tend to consist of minimal parts such as the top and bottom eye lashes, pupil and iris.
+Anime eyes tend to consist of minimal parts such as the top and bottom eye lashes, iris and pupil.

 Instead of drawing individual eye lashes anime eye lashes are often drawn as one whole shape or with just a hint of a few lashes (depending on the style).

-Alternatively if you were to draw a round pupil that is large enough not to cover this space then it would fill almost the entire eye and would again look quite odd.
+Alternatively if you were to draw a round iris that is large enough not to cover this space then it would fill almost the entire eye and would again look quite odd.

-By stretching the pupil and iris artists are able to draw large eyes and still make a character retain a normal eye expression.
+By stretching the iris and pupil artists are able to draw large eyes and still make a character retain a normal eye expression.
 You can also see this in other styles outside of anime and manga.

 Drawing Semi-Realistic Anime & Manga Eyes